 DetectHypopara™ Sponsored Testing Program

-In partnership with Calcilytix Therapeutics (a BridgeBio Company), this DetectHypopara™ Genetic Testing Program provides US physicians with access to no-cost genetic testing for patients, who have a clinical diagnosis of non-surgical hypoparathyroidism or hypocalcemia suspected to be of genetic cause, or meet other eligibility criteria for testing.
+In partnership with Calcilytix Therapeutics (a BridgeBio Company), this DetectHypopara™ Genetic Testing Program provides US and Canada physicians with access to no-cost genetic testing for patients, who have a clinical diagnosis of non-surgical hypoparathyroidism or hypocalcemia suspected to be of genetic cause, or meet other eligibility criteria for testing.
 This program was created to learn more about the genetic causes of hypoparathyroidism and support clinical management so that individuals and their providers can make more informed decisions about their health.

 Hypoparathyroidism occurs when the parathyroid glands produce inadequate amounts of parathyroid hormone (PTH) to maintain normal blood calcium levels and may be characterized by hypocalcemia, hyperphosphatemia, and hypomagnesemia (Clarke et al. 2016).
 Patients with hypoparathyroidism may present with fatigue, muscle spasms, pain, paresthesias, cognitive symptoms such as "brain fog" and inability to concentrate, emotional difficulties including depression and/or anxiety, which suggest impaired quality of life.
 Patients with hypoparathyroidism have an increased risk of hypocalcemic seizures and calcification of the basal ganglia (Shoback et al. 2016).
 Hypoparathyroidism is most frequently caused by damage or removal of the parathyroid glands from a surgical procedure and the remaining cases, due to genetic, autoimmune, and other rare etiologies (Mannstadt et al. 2022).
 A positive family history of non-surgical hypoparathyroidism can be a strong indicator of a genetic disorder, however, pathogenic variants can occur de novo or spontaneously.